sonelrubin/dynamics-365-contact-center/contact-center/administer/configure-whatsapp-acs.md

    - **Operator**: **String is in**
    - **Value**: Paste the **Channel ID** from the Azure portal.

-1. Select the check box to confirm that the WhatsApp channel is set up correctly, and then select **Done**.
+1. Select the checkbox to confirm that the WhatsApp channel is set up correctly, and then select **Done**.

 ## Create a workstream for the WhatsApp channel